 - Isolated familial acromegaly.

-Symptoms can be caused by the growth of the tumor and/or by hormones the tumor makes.
-Some tumors may not cause symptoms.
-Conditions other than pituitary tumors can cause the symptoms listed below.
+Signs and symptoms can be caused by the growth of the tumor and/or by hormones the tumor makes or by other conditions.
+Some tumors may not cause signs or symptoms.
 Check with your doctor if you have any of these problems.

 Signs and symptoms of a non-functioning pituitary tumor